Rick Reynolds, LCSW

 You're Only as Sick as Your Secrets

 Time and time again, I've heard people bemoan the fact that they never had full disclosure.
 Without full disclosure, they feel insignificant and, quite frankly, foolish.
 The message, "you are not capable of handling the truth" or "you don't deserve the truth" is clearly communicated, which only adds to the hurt they already are enduring.
 This leaves them feeling even more disrespected and unimportant.
-While they may continue in the marriage after the affair, without full disclosure, they will never get over it.
+While they may continue in the marriage after the affair, without full disclosure, healing your relationship is drastically limited.

 As they say in Alcoholics Anonymous, you're only as sick as your secrets.
 Choosing to withhold information perpetuates a pattern of deception.
 I could never be a decent partner to any person until I could be rigorously honest with self and others.
 Failure to do so left me vulnerable to repeating patterns that destroyed my loved ones.
 For unfaithful spouses, if they ever hope to have intimacy with their mate, disclosure is an absolute necessity.